Antiz96/arch-update/README.md

 ![listing-packages](https://github.com/Antiz96/arch-update/assets/53110319/43a990c8-ed93-420f-8c46-d50d60bff03f)

-Once you gave the confirmation to proceed, `arch-update` offers to print latest Arch Linux news.
+Once you gave the confirmation to proceed, `arch-update` offers to display latest Arch Linux news.
 Arch news that have been published within the last 15 days are tagged as `[NEW]`.
 Select which news to read by typing its associated number.
-After your read a news, `arch-update` will once again offers to print latest Arch Linux news, so you can read multiple news at once.
+After your read a news, `arch-update` will once again offers to display latest Arch Linux news, so you can read multiple news at once.
 Simply press "enter" without typing any number to proceed with update:

-*The Arch news listing/printing can be skipped with the `NoNews`  option in the `arch-update.conf` configuration file.*
+*The Arch news listing/displaying can be skipped with the `NoNews`  option in the `arch-update.conf` configuration file.*
 *Note that using this option will generate a warning message as a reminder that users are expected to regularly check Arch news.*
 *See the [arch-update.conf documentation chapter](#arch-update-configuration-file) for more details.*